bbzorba/ESP32-Sensor-Applications/README.md

 This Makefile is a convenient wrapper for PowerShell users on Windows, but you can always use the standard `idf.py` commands directly if you prefer.
 **Note:**
-- Do not clone this repository as a full ESP-IDF project.
-Only copy the source code and components you need into your own ESP-IDF project structure.